 However, the best way to learn about WCC is to examine some of the most common crimes included in this category.

 Embezzlement is when someone who was entrusted with personal property steals some or all of the property.
 Embezzlement is a lot like theft, but the main difference is that the property is controlled or legally accessed by the thief before it is stolen.
 As an example, an embezzlement crime is similar to when delivery drivers steal some If the product they are supposed to deliver.
-Seeking guidance from a Denver embezzlement lawyer can be important if you find yourself accused of such a crime.
+Seeking guidance from an embezzlement lawyer can be important if you find yourself accused of such a crime.

 Occupations often associated with embezzlement charges include: